symfony/symfony-docs/cookbook/frontend/assetic_php.rst

   applications;
 * If you want to simplify application deployment.

-In this article you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass SCSS files using PHP only libraries with Assetic.
+In this article, you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass files using PHP only libraries with Assetic.

 Installing the Third-Party Compression Libraries
 ------------------------------------------------

-Assetic includes a lot of ready-to-use filters but it doesn't include their associated libraries.
-Therefore, before enabling the filters used in this article you must install two libraries.
+Assetic includes a lot of ready-to-use filters, but it doesn't include their associated libraries.
+Therefore, before enabling the filters used in this article, you must install two libraries.
 Open a command console, browse to your project directory and execute the following commands: